-The total number of mega cap stocks varies depending upon market conditions, but there are generally 25 to 30 in the US, so there are plenty to choose from for investors.
+Mega-cap stocks are companies with market capitalizations in excess of $200 billion.
+The total number of mega cap stocks varies depending upon market conditions.
+Right now there are over 50 mega-cap stocks, so there are plenty to choose from for investors.

-These are the largest stocks in the market today and tend to have recognizable brands, in addition to fairly steady revenue, earnings and dividend streams.
+These are the largest stocks in the market today and tend to have recognizable brands, in addition to fairly steady revenue, earnings, and in many cases dividends.
 Thus, mega cap stocks would tend to appeal to a wide variety of investors as they would typically see less volatility than smaller stocks and have more predictable forward returns.

 This article includes a spreadsheet and table of all mega cap stocks, as well as detailed analysis on our Top 10 mega cap stocks today.

 Keep reading to see the 10 best mega cap stocks analyzed in detail.

 Now that we’ve defined what a mega cap stock is, let’s take a look at the 10 best mega cap stocks, as defined by our Sure Analysis Research Database.

 The database ranks total expected annual returns, combining current yield, forecast earnings growth and any change in price from the valuation.

 Note: The Sure Analysis Research Database is focused on income producing securities.
 As a result, we do not track or rank securities that don’t pay dividends.
 Mega caps that don’t pay dividends were excluded from the Top 10 rankings below.
 In addition, only U.S. based mega cap stocks were considered for the top 10 list.

 We’ve screened the mega cap stocks with the best prospective returns and have provided them below, ranked in reverse order of forecast total returns.
 You can instantly jump to any individual stock analysis by using the links below: